 Sample code of how to use the startService type Service is shown below.

-- 1. Explicitly set the exported attribute to true. - 2.
+- 1. Explicitly set exported = "true" without defining the intent filter. - 2.
 Handle the received intent carefully and securely. - 3.
 When returning a result, do not include sensitive information.